apache/doris-website/docs/query/udf/java-user-defined-function.md

 Currently, in Doris, executing a UDF function, e.g., `select udf(col) from table`, will load the udf.jar package for each concurrent instance, and unload the udf.jar package when the instance ends.
 If the udf.jar file needs to load a file of several hundred MBs, the memory usage will increase sharply due to concurrency, potentially leading to OOM (Out of Memory).

-The solution is to split the resource loading code, generate a separate jar package, and have other packages directly reference this resource jar package.
+Solution 1: The solution is to split the resource loading code, generate a separate jar package, and have other packages directly reference this resource jar package.

 Assume the files have been split into DictLibrary and FunctionUdf.